Late Presentment

 Fortunately, late presentment chargebacks are most often the result of an error on your end.
 That means they are almost 100% avoidable with a little vigilance on your part.

-The diagram above is a simplified outline.
 Every credit card purchase from your business involves multiple entities, with more moving parts at play during different stages.
 Before you get paid, the transaction must go through four distinct stages:

-Stage #1: Authorizing
+Stage #1 | Authorizing

 You must request authorization prior to completing a transaction.
 This is to ensure the card hasn’t been reported lost or stolen, the cardholder’s account is in good standing, and there are sufficient funds or credit available to cover the transaction.
 If the authorization request is approved, the transaction can be completed, and the act of processing will advance to the next stage.

-Stage #2: Batching
+Stage #2 | Batching

 You later review that day’s sales, making sure each one was authorized and signed off on by the cardholder.
 After doing this, you “batch” all the sales together and submit them to the acquirer in one large group.

-Stage #3: Clearing
+Stage #3 | Clearing

-Stage #4: Funding
+Stage #4 | Funding

 Funding is the final stage in processing a credit card transaction.
 After the acquirer receives payment from the issuer, the funds (minus all the various interchange fees) get deposited in your account, and the cardholder is billed.

-What Is Late Presentment?
+What is Late Presentment?

 Presentment occurs at stage two of the process outlined above when you submit transactions for clearing.

 You have a limited time frame in which to present the transaction to the bank.
-Issuers and card networks want to be sure you submit transactions quickly so that processing and customer account billing happens in a timely manner.
+Issuers and card networks want to be sure you submit transactions quickly so that processing and customer account billing happen in a timely manner.

 There are specific reasons for this.
 The bank authorized the transaction based on the cardholder’s status at the time authorization was requested.
 If you wait days or weeks to present a transaction, the cardholder’s account status might change; they may no longer have the funds by the time you finally submit the transaction.